 Optional Parameters Description Entity or entity type of source files.
 Default is .
 Cond Source files to unregister.
 Use the Repository Exchange Protocol (RXP) to code the condition.
 For more information, see Analyzing Projects in the product documentation set.
 ObjList When Cond is not set, a control file with a list of source files to unregister.
-Each line of the control file contains the following information: EntityType EntityName where: EntityType is the entity type of the source file to unregister, COBOL, for example.
+Each line of the control file contains the following information: EntityType EntityName EntityType is the entity type of the source file to unregister, COBOL, for example.
 EntityName is the name of the source file to unregister, DayOfWeek.cbl, for example.
-Detailed Log file.
+Log file.
+Detailed Log IIIe.

 Oracle Only Parameters Description Drop Whether to drop repository indexes.
 Specify: Auto, to let the script determine whether to drop repository indexes based on the number of files to be processed.
 Yes, to drop repository indexes.

-No, to not drop repository indexes.
+Oracle Only Parameters Description No, to not drop repository indexes.
 Dropping repository indexes generally improves performance when a large number of files need to be processed.
 Dropped indexes are restored when processing is complete.
 Default is No.